SiddhantAttavar/Hello-World/README.md

 # Hello-World
-A collection of hello world programs in different languages
+A collection of Hello World programs in different languages.
+A Hello World program is a program that prints the string "Hello World" to the screen.

+## Languages <a name = "languages"> </a>
+ - Python: `python hello_world.py`